Top 16 Jungle Escapes Around the World

 South American Jungle Lodges

 South America is synonymous with the Amazon rainforest and efforts to incorporate places to stay here have increased, due to a higher demand for tourists to lay witness to a true natural wonder of the world.
-With an increased volume of visitors, this creates worries about mass tourism in such a natural area, however, the benefit it draws to the local economy and generating income to the community is crucial.
+With an increasing number of visitors, this creates worries about mass tourism in such a natural area, however, the benefit it draws to the local economy and generating income to the community is crucial.

 Asawi Iguazu, a fairly newly built property, situated in the Atlantic rainforest.
 View rare birds, orchids and ferns completely unique to the Atlantic Rainforest, see tapirs, Capuchin monkeys and puma, jungle trails encompassing endangered trees, visit Archaeological Jesuit ruins, meet local Guarani tribes who practice ancient artisan crafts and know more about the rainforest than any of your friends back home.
 Do all this with a personal guide or off the beaten track with your own 4WD vehicle.

 Brazil covers the largest area of the Amazon and for us to round it down to Anavilhanas Lodge was challenging, but for those who want 5 star luxury, unique experiences in a remote location and modern comforts, this is the choice for you.
-Each lodge nestled within the Amazon may seem similar, but they’re tailor made with differing species of indigenous wildlife and experiences.
+Each lodge nestled within the Amazon may seem similar, but they’re tailor-made with differing species of indigenous wildlife and experiences.
 Expeditions lodges in Peru is nestled within a natural reserve where you bear witness to spider monkeys, white-lipped peccaries and even jaguar!

 Central American Rainforest Lodges

 Costa Rica, the crowned environmental champion of the Earth, features solely on our list due to its aforementioned title.
-Countries like Belize, Panama and Guatemala (to name a few) make up this beautiful continent but Costa Rica makes up one of our top destinations to travel too for 2022.
+Countries like Belize, Panama and Guatemala (to name a few) make up this beautiful continent but Costa Rica makes up one of our top destinations to travel to for 2022.
 The country is committed to the environment and its protection, while preserving the culture of a country that has benefited from one of the most diverse biological environments in the world.

 The combination of luxury and sustainability make Lapa Rios an interesting and incredible property to visit in Costa Rica.
 The National Geographic Magazine describes The Osa Peninsula as “The most biologically intense place on earth”, making this a must for any visitor wanting photo opportunities and a unique stay!
 Venturing further north in Costa Rica, you’ll find Evergreen Lodge, with access only becoming available via a plane or a mix of land and fluvial transport.
-It’s remote setting in Tortuguero National Park, next to the Penitencia River creates a feel of complete emersion from society.
+Its remote setting in Tortuguero National Park, next to the Penitencia River creates a feeling of complete emersion from society.

-Thus, staying in such a widely known country to partake in forward thinking and environmentally conscious practises, you’ll be responding to the message of “we need to act now”, by getting involved in initiatives during your stay.
-One such example of this is, Maquenque Eco Lodge who actively try to maintain and conserve wildlife habitats that are in the surrounding area of the accommodation.
+Thus, staying in such a widely known country to partake in forward-thinking and environmentally conscious practises, you’ll be responding to the message of “we need to act now”, by getting involved in initiatives during your stay.
+One such example of this is Maquenque Eco Lodge who actively try to maintain and conserve wildlife habitats that are in the surrounding area of the accommodation.
 Become immersed within the rainforest and experience what it’s truly like to live among the canopies in the lodge’s very own tree houses, greeted by Spider monkeys as they climb among the canopy and bats swooping through the trees.